Daxten/Mirage-Reactive-Extensions/README.md

          resourcesMined += Time.deltaTime * resourceRate;
       }

-      Debug.Log($"This Value [{resourcesMined}] will go up on every frame, event for the Client!
+      Debug.Log($"This Value [{resourcesMined.Value}] will go up on every frame, event for the Client!
 Without prediction it would only go up on every sync step and would look laggy");
    }
 }
 ```